the-events-calendar/the-events-calendar/readme.txt

 * Improved user interface for event start/end times in the event editor (when working in 12hr format)
 * Improved microformats implementation across multiple views
 * Deprecated the meta walker and added new templates for the display of single event meta
+* Fixed an incorrect redirect when visiting an event with the wrong date in the URL
+* Correctly save venue and organizer information when an event is saved
+* Move the iCalendar feed to the core plugin

 = 3.5.1 =